topleft/mongo-crud-tutorial/readme.md

 Let's look at the MongoDB through our terminal.

 In the command line, in a new window, type `sudo mongod`, then  enter your admin/computer password.
 This will start the MongoDB daemon.
+A _daemon_ is a program that runs in the background, without direct user interaction.
 Now open another new window and type `mongo`.
 This is the command line interface (or REPL) for MongoDB.
 Enter the command `show dbs` to show any databases that you have created.
 If you are using mongo for the first time there will be nothing listed, which will change soon!

 Next add a new file, *database.js* to the root directory add the following code: